gscontras/alternatives/README.md

 - Ciarelli & Roelofsen alternatives:
 	**ALT**(***&Alpha;***) = {*p* &in; [[***&Alpha;***]] : there is no *q* &in;  [[***&Alpha;***]] such that *p* &subset; *q*}

+It would seem that these two approaches to alternatives are in principle compatible: focus interacts with the sentence's semantics, quantifying over alternative propositions that are constrained by context and complexity.